Kato

 explains the

-purpose of music and playing, the new approach is not just about doing
+purpose of music and playing, the New Approach is not just about doing

 the right movements and playing all the right notes.
 I wish you to